 Current Exhibits

-Venues for current exhibits:
+Venues for other exhibits:

 1. Recent work is the current exhibit on display at Gourmet Peddler's Deli located in the Pine Tree Plaza Shopping Center at Running Y Ranch Resort, Klamath Falls, Oregon.
 It is located on Highway 140 west of downtown on the way to Medford Oregon.
-AND
+AND at the Running Y Ranch Resort Recreation Center.

 ____________________________________________________________________________